 “A boy don’t get to be a man with clean britches on” - Elmer Kelton Read Guide >

 Getting Around.
 There are five bus routes.
 That's it.
 Just five.
-If your home, work, shopping, and places of play don't coincide with these five routes, then you are out of luck, Chuck.
-Make life easy and get yourself a car.
+If your home, work, shopping, and places of play don't coincide with these five routes, you'll want a car.

 Renting Season.
 Summer is renting season in San Angelo.
-Military families are transferred when the kids are let out of school.
-Students graduate and relocate during each semester break, especially summer.
-And, in the process, many rare rental opportunities become available.
-Suburban homes abandoned by military personnel are rented all around the city, including exclusive neighborhoods near Lake Nasworthy and the country club where apartments are non-existent.
+During this time, many rare rental opportunities become available.
 Of course, make sure that you are dealing with the actual owners or a licensed real estate agent before forking over the deposit.
 Craigslist scammers just love taking advantage of these situations.
-The mass migration of students also opens up vacancies in the most popular complexes, where demand usually outweighs supply.
 Put in an application before May, and your name will be at the top of the list as soon as apartments become available.

 West Texas Oasis.
 In the vast desert landscape of West Texas, San Angelo is an oasis of lakes, rivers, and creeks that make for great fishing and long summer days on the water.
-However, this little city is still in the desert, and its citizens face a biblical-style drought every few years, which dries up nearly everything except Lake Nasworthy.
-Water rationing is common during summer months.
 Those renting homes with yards need to stay up to date with water rationing laws before they irrigate their lawns, or face financial penalties.
 And, water rationing or not, a gardening enthusiast with the greenest of thumbs will always pray for more rain.
 In the dead heat of summer, all you can do is water early in the morning and hope the sun doesn't burn up your harvest before the day ends.

 Belaire/Glenmore.
-Affordable military neighborhood on the northern border of Goodfellow Air Force Base. $$$
+Neighborhood on the northern border of Goodfellow Air Force Base.

 Downtown.
-Take your kids for a day of play at downtown's own Kid's Kingdom, located on the beautiful river walk.
-At night, get your dose of live Texas music, dance halls, and last calls on streets steeped in history, both proud and of ill repute.
-Visit Miss Hattie's Saloon for an overpriced cocktail among ghosts of the old bordello, marvel at the city's historic murals, then get some cheap brews and good blues at Sealy Flats.
-And, if you're a young and restless college kid, there are a couple of bars to indulge in the guilty pleasures of computer generated music and booty dancing. $ - $$$$$
+Get your dose of live Texas music, dance halls, and last calls on streets steeped in history.
+Visit Miss Hattie's Saloon for a cocktail among ghosts of the old bordello, marvel at the city's historic murals, then get some brews and good blues at Sealy Flats.
+And, there are a couple bars as well!

 Fort Concho.
-Just across the river from downtown, a family-oriented neighborhood with riverfront parks, delightful duplexes, farm fresh produce at the Concho Valley Farmer's Market, and the added enjoyment of Fort Concho events, such as Buffalo Soldier Heritage Day, Christmas at old Fort Concho, and the Cowboy Campfire Concerts. $$$
+Just across the river from downtown, neighborhood with riverfront parks, delightful duplexes, farm fresh produce at the Concho Valley Farmer's Market, and the added enjoyment of Fort Concho events.

 Jefferson Heights.
-A rowdy and rambunctious neighborhood located near San Angelo State Park, O.C.
+A neighborhood located near San Angelo State Park, O.C.
 Fisher Lake., O.C.
 Fisher Dam, Picnic Bend Park, and North Concho Park, all of which are connected by various greenbelt hikes and river trails.
-You can also play some "mean bridge" with the nicest mean old ladies in Texas at the Sue Barber Bridge Center near Picnic Bend Park.$ - $$$

 Paul Ann.
-Four miles from Goodfellow, and right next to Lake Nasworthy, many military families own homes in this neighborhood, so keep an eye out for house rentals once school lets out. $$$$$
+Four miles from Goodfellow, and right next to Lake Nasworthy, keep an eye out for house rentals.

 Now is the time to see it for yourself.
 Come on down to this Texas town, where they say ya’ll and howdy in that southern drawl, where they give their souls to the great outdoors, and where stiff-ribbed self reliance and neighborly charity make the roughest times as pleasant as pie.